Dynatrace/Custom-Webhook-Python/README.md

-⚠️ This repository has been archived and is no longer maintained.
+> ⚠️ This repository is archived and no longer maintained.
+Dynatrace problem notifications are now handled via [Dynatrace Workflows](https://docs.dynatrace.com/docs/platform/workflows).
-The code is available for historical reference or archival purposes.

 # Custom Webhook for Dynatrace notifications